ChIDE icon ChIDE

 debug> i

-Figure 29: Set watch expressions and variables in the debug command window to display their values in the debug window.
+Figure 32: Setting watch expressions and variables in the debug command pane to display their values in the debug pane.

-When a program is stopped at a breakpoint or stepped into next statement, the values of these watched expressions can be viewed in the debug window by clicking the command Watch above the debug window as shown in Figure 29.
+When a program is stopped at a breakpoint or stepped into next statement, the values of these watched expressions can be viewed in the debug pane by clicking the command Watch on the debug pane selection bar as shown in Figure 32.

 Before the program execution or during the debugging of an executed program, new breakpoints can be added to stop the program execution.
 A breakpoint can be setup based on three specifications: file name and line number, function, and controlling variable.
 When a breakpoint is setup in a function, the program will stop at its first executable line of the function.
 When a breakpoint is setup for a variable, the program will stop when the value of the variable changes.
 Each breakpoint can have an optional conditional expression.
 When a breakpoint location is reached, the conditional expression is evaluated if it exists.
 The breakpoint is hit only if the expression is either true or has changed which needs to be specified when the breakpoint was added.
 By default, the breakpoint is hit only if the expression is true.
 Command stopat sets a new breakpoint specified by a file name and line number in the subsequent arguments.
 The program breaks execution when it reaches this location.
 Command stopin sets a new breakpoint for a function.
 The program breaks execution when it reaches the first executable line of the function.
 Command stopvar sets a new breakpoint for a controlling variable.
 The variable is evaluated while the program is running.
 The program breaks execution when the value of the variable changes.
 When each of these command is invoked, a breakpoint is appended to the list of breakpoints.
 The optional conditional expression and triggering method for each breakpoint are passed as the last two arguments of these commands.
 For example, the syntaxes for setting a breakpoint in a file with a complete path and line number are as follows.